 Southwestern students will be eligible to enter the certificate program after completion of their first year of law school.
 To enroll in any quantitative courses at PRGS, students will have to demonstrate competency in math through college transcripts or GRE scores at a level similar to PRGS students, or by taking Mathematics for Policy Analysis.

 PRGS students may enter the certificate program after completion of their first or second year of the Ph.D. program and must successfully complete their qualifying exams prior to commencing the program.

 Students will need to complete 12 Southwestern units for the Legal Studies Certificate or 6 PRGS units for the Public Policy Certificate.
 All students participating in the certificate programs will be required to take a foundational course, History of Contemporary Law and Public Policy, included in the unit count for both certificates (1 PRGS unit, 2 SW units).
 This course, as well as two others, will also count toward the students' degrees at their home institutions.
 Southwestern students will also be required to take the introductory course, Perspectives on Public Policy Analysis (1 PRGS unit, 2 SW units).
-The remaining required units will be electives that will count only toward the certificate.

 All approved units taken at one school will transfer to the other school as credit/no credit using the equivalencies shown in the Certificate Requirements table.
 Students must earn a grade of C+ or better to receive course credit.
 Southwestern students must complete the certificate program requirements within two years.
 PRGS students must complete the certificate program requirements within three years.
 Other than Perspectives on Public Policy Analysis and Mathematics for Policy Analysis, students may take required and elective courses at their own pace and in order of preference or convenience.